THE LAYMAN’S QUANT LEXICON

 Vega

-The rate of change in an option’s price relative to a one percentage point increase in implied volatility.
+The sensitivity of an option's price to a 1% change in implied volatility, used to evaluate volatility risk.

 Volatility